xbeat/Machine-Learning/README.md

 Large Language Models (LLMs) have revolutionized natural language processing, demonstrating remarkable capabilities in various tasks.
 Recent studies suggest that LLMs excel at inductive reasoning, a cognitive process of drawing general conclusions from specific observations.
 This discovery challenges our understanding of AI's capabilities and opens new avenues for research and application.

+## Top Authentication Mechanisms for Secure Digital Interactions

+Basic User Authentication

+A secure user authentication system using password hashing with salt to prevent rainbow table attacks and ensure secure credential storage in a database.

 ## Tokens and Tokenization in Large Language Models in Python

 Introduction to Tokens and Tokenization in LLMs